Perpignan: Toponymy

-The name of Perpignan appears in 927 as Perpinianum, followed in 959 by Villa Perpiniano, Pirpinianum in the 11th century, Perpiniani in 1176.
-Perpenyà, which appears in the 13th century, is the most common form until the 15th century, and was still used in the 17th century.
+The name of Perpignan appears in 927 as Perpinianum, followed in 959 by Villa Perpiniano, Pirpinianum in the 11th century, and Perpiniani in 1176.
+Perpenyà, which appears in the 13th century, was the most common form until the 15th century, and was still used in the 17th century.
 It probably derives from the Roman name Perpennius.

 History

 Though settlement in the area goes back to Roman times, the medieval town of Perpignan seems to have been founded around the beginning of the 10th century.
 Shortly afterwards, Perpignan became the capital of the counts of Roussillon.
 Historically, it was part of the region known as Septimania.
 In 1172 Count Girard II bequeathed his lands to the Counts of Barcelona.
 Perpignan acquired the institutions of a partly self-governing commune in 1197.
 French feudal rights over Roussillon were given up by Louis IX in the Treaty of Corbeil.

 When James I the Conqueror, king of Aragon and count of Barcelona, founded the Kingdom of Majorca in 1276, Perpignan became the capital of the mainland territories of the new state.
-The succeeding decades are considered the golden age in the history of the city.
-It prospered as a centre of cloth manufacture, leather work, goldsmiths' work, and other luxury crafts.
+The subsequent decades are considered the city's historical golden age.
+It prospered as a centre of cloth manufacture, leatherwork, goldsmithery, and other luxury crafts.
 King Philippe III of France died there in 1285, as he was returning from his unsuccessful crusade against the Aragonese Crown.

-In 1344 Peter IV of Aragon annexed the Kingdom of Majorca and Perpignan once more became part of the County of Barcelona.
+In 1344 Peter IV of Aragon annexed the Kingdom of Majorca and Perpignan once more became part of the Principality of Catalonia.
 A few years later it lost approximately half of its population to the Black Death.
-It was attacked and occupied by Louis XI of France in 1463; a violent uprising against French rule in 1473 was harshly put down after a long siege, but in 1493 Charles VIII of France, wishing to conciliate Castile in order to free himself to invade Italy, restored it to Ferdinand II of Aragon.
+It was attacked and occupied by Louis XI in 1463; a violent uprising against French rule in 1473 was harshly put down after a long siege, but in 1493 Charles VIII, wishing to conciliate Castile in order to free himself to invade Italy, restored it to Ferdinand II of Aragon.

 Again besieged and captured by the French during the Thirty Years' War in September 1642, Perpignan was formally ceded by Spain 17 years later in the Treaty of the Pyrenees, and thereafter remained a French possession.

-In June 2020, it was reported that the National Rally's Louis Aliot won the mayor election in Perpignan. it would be the first time that the Marine Le Pen's party has won a city of more than 100,000 people.
+In June 2020, Louis Aliot of the National Rally was elected mayor of Perpignan.
+This was the first time since 1995 that the far-right party had won a city of more than 100,000 people.

 Government and politics

+The Hôtel de Ville (City Hall) dates back to 1318.